stacks-network/docs/src/pages/stacks-blockchain/transactions.md

 ### Signing steps

 Step 1: Generate a transaction hash for signing.
-This is the SHA512/256 digest of the serialzed transaction before a signature is added.
+This is the SHA512/256 digest of the serialized transaction before a signature is added.

 Step 2: Append the authorization type, fee amount and nonce to the transaction hash to create the signature hash.